A Wealth Of Experience

 All our casks are aged in our bond store at Hangar 17.

 When we are confident that the whisky is mature, casks are emptied and prepared for bottling.
 Some whiskies are bottled at cask strength (about 60% abv), but most are reduced to bottle strength with pure water (around 46% abv).
 Our whisky is non-chill filtered to retain its depth of character.
+Upon time, a slight haze may appear, which does not affect the whisky.
 Our whisky is not artificially coloured in any way, allowing the natural colour derived from the oak to shine through.